asyncapi/website/pages/blog/asyncapi-ambassador-program.md

 Ambassadors are entrusted with some amount of responsibilities.
 As a token of appreciation for their work, we try to compensate them with certain perks, including exclusive swags and  conference passes.

-If you want to know more about the Ambassador Program, click [here](https://github.com/asyncapi/community/blob/6c066e0eab6c778d1a37d1beebb1418a4bc700f6/AMBASSADOR_ORGANIZATION.md).
+Learn more about the [Ambassador Program here](https://github.com/asyncapi/community/blob/6c066e0eab6c778d1a37d1beebb1418a4bc700f6/AMBASSADOR_ORGANIZATION.md).

 We are waiting for you on board! 🚀